DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 ```
 This package does not contain visual components.
 In the examples below, the [DevExtreme React DataGrid Bootstrap3](../dx-react-datagrid-bootstrap3/README.md) package is used to render visual components.

-Install DataGrid Bootstrap3 components package:
+Install the DataGrid Bootstrap3 components package:

 ```
 npm i @devexpress/dx-react-datagrid-bootstrap3 --save
 ```

-Make sure that Bootstrap styles are linked to a page.
+Make sure that Bootstrap styles are linked to the page.
 If you have not yet configured Bootstrap for your project, check the following link: http://getbootstrap.com/getting-started/#download.

-### Using DataGrid component:
+### Using the DataGrid component:

 By default, DataGrid renders nothing.
 All its functionality is implemented in nested plugin components of the root DataGrid component.
 Thus, it is required to specify at least one plugin that visualizes the grid data.

-To display the data as a simple table you can use the TableView plugin as follows:
+To display the data as a simple table, you can use the TableView plugin as follows:

 ```js
 import {